1981 FIFA World Youth Championship

 The 1981 FIFA World Youth Championship, the third edition of the FIFA World Youth Championship, was held in Australia from 3 to 18 October 1981.
-The tournament took place in six venues—where a total of 32 matches were played.
-Adelaide, Brisbane, Canberra, Melbourne, Newcastle and Sydney—The winner was West Germany, who beat surprise package Qatar 4–0 in a final held at Sydney Cricket Ground.
+The tournament took place in across venues in Adelaide, Brisbane, Canberra, Melbourne, Newcastle and Sydney where a total of 32 matches were played.
+The championship winner was West Germany, who defeated Qatar 4–0 in a final held at Sydney Cricket Ground.
+The official mascot was the kookaburra 'Kickaburra'.